open-language/en-dictionary/README.md

 result = dict.includes('grating')
 ```

-Here's what you would get on running the function above
+Here's what you would get on running the functions above

 ```json
 [